Free Newspaper Archives in the US

 Most of the free newspaper archives that are available are pretty local in nature, covering a particular town, county or state.
 But a few have a broader national or regional scope:

 I know, I know, it’s a New York newspaper!
-But The NY Times is also a national paper, of sorts, so I’ve listed it here.
+But The NY Times is also a national paper, of sorts.
 (It’s also listed with Northeast newspapers, in case you’re worried).
 Archives from the time the newspaper began publishing in 1851 to 1922 are free of charge, as are articles published after 1987.
-Everything in between (1923 to 1986) you have to pay for, for some odd reason.
+Everything in between (1923 to 1986) you have to pay for.

-This used to be a terrific, rambling assortment of interesting and free content not available elsewhere, but lately, the site seems to mostly mirror much of the Google News archives.
-Still…worth a look.
+Seems to mirror some of Google News archives content, but still…worth a look.
 It includes newspaper archives from all over the country, and like the name says, mostly from small towns and cities.
 Mostly 20th century coverage, but there is a fair amount of material going back the 1800’s.
 If only they had a decent search interface…!

-Another source of millions of pages of newspaper archives can be found at NewspaperArchive.com.
+Millions of pages of newspaper archives can be found at NewspaperArchive.com.
 This is not a free service, but it’s a great resource, just the same.
 When you can’t find it anywhere else, they’re likely to have it.

-This small but intriguing collection generally has only one or two archived newspaper pages for any given year.
+This small intriguing collection generally has only one or two archived newspaper pages for each year.
 But it manages to cover most of the major events of the 18th, 19th, and 20th centuries.
-Unlike most archives, the page images are especially crisp, and photographs, in particular, are very clear.
+The page images are unusually crisp and photographs are very clear.
 There is no text searching, but you can browse by date.